 - Literary subject at SCQF level 5 or above

 - Candidates need to demonstrate their potential to meet the academic demands of the award and should be working in a role where they provide support to individuals with dyslexia.

 Core modules are:

-You will study this course online using the UHI virtual learning environment (VLE) supported by your tutors.
+- You will study this course online via the university’s virtual learning environment (VLE) supported by your tutors.

 This PDA will be studied by students as part of ongoing CPD requirements for staff.

 Is there more information available online?